Towards equivalent thickened ribbon Schur functions: A composition of thickened ribbons

-Given $\D$ and $\W$, we say that $\W$ is located in the bottom (resp. top) of $\D$ if $\W$ is a connected subdiagram of $\D$ that includes the southwesternmost (resp. northeasternmost) box of $\D$.
+Given $\F$ and $\W$, we say that $\W$ is located at the bottom (resp. top) of $\F$ if $\W$ is a connected subdiagram of $\F$ containing the southwesternmost (resp. northeasternmost) box of $\F$.

-Let $\O$ denote the subdiagram of $\D$ that is obtained by removing copies of $\W$ in the bottom and top.
-If such $\O$ does not exist or $\O$ is not a skew diagram, then $\D$ admits only trivial factorization; otherwise $\D$ may have a nontrivial decomposition.
+Let $\O$ denote the subdiagram of $\F$ obtained by removing copies of $\W$ at the bottom and top.
+If such an $\O$ does not exist, or if $\O$ is not a skew diagram, then $\F$ admits only a trivial factorization; otherwise, $\F$ may have a nontrivial decomposition. \begin{example} For $m=2$ and $\W=(1)$, we have the following decompositions, respectively, of $31412\boxdot312$, $121412\boxdot 312$, $31412\boxdot3111$ and $121412\boxdot 3111$, as shown from left to right in Figure \ref{F:3}.